holochain/holochain/docs/specs/src/hwp_4_formal.md

 For links, we refer to an address with link metadata as a **Base** and the address that the link points to as a **Target**.
 The link can also be typed and have an optional ${tag}$ containing arbitrary content.

-**Topological Transform Operations:** A source chain is a hashchain of actions with entries, but these are transformed into DHT operations which ask DHT nodes to perform certain validation and storage tasks on the content and metadata at the address, because we are transforming or projecting from authorship history to a distributed graph.
+**Topological Transform Operations:** A source chain is a hash chain of actions with entries, but these are transformed into DHT operations which ask DHT nodes to perform certain validation and storage tasks on the content and metadata at the address, because we are transforming or projecting from authorship history to a distributed graph.
 Chain entries and actions are straightforwardly stored in the graph as nodes, as $C$ at their hash in the DHT, but more sophisticated operations are also performed on existing DHT entries.
 For example, when updating/deleting entries, or adding/removing links, additional metadata is registered in parts of the DHT to properly weave a graph.

 ### Graph Transformation